RitwikGupta/ritwikgupta.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-My name is Ritwik Gupta and I am currently a second year Ph.D. student at the University of California, Berkeley.
-My focus is on (1) efficient machine learning for humanitarian assistance and disaster response and (2) the development of policies surrounding the use of ML in developing areas.

-I am a member of the [Berkeley AI Research (BAIR) lab](https://bair.berkeley.edu/), co-advised by Drs.
-[Trevor Darrell](https://people.eecs.berkeley.edu/~trevor/) and [Shankar Sastry](https://www2.eecs.berkeley.edu/Faculty/Homepages/sastry.html).
-On the policy side, I work with the [Center for Security in Politics](https://csp.berkeley.edu/) under the advisement of [Sec.
+My name is Ritwik Gupta and I am a Ph.D. student at the University of California, Berkeley, where I am a member of the [Berkeley AI Research (BAIR)](https://bair.berkeley.edu/) lab.
+My research focus is on computer vision for humanitarian assistance and disaster response, as well as the development of policies related to the use of machine learning in developing areas.
+I am co-advised by Drs.
+[Trevor Darrell](https://people.eecs.berkeley.edu/~trevor/) and [Shankar Sastry](https://www2.eecs.berkeley.edu/Faculty/Homepages/sastry.html), and also work with the [Center for Security in Politics](https://csp.berkeley.edu/) under the advisement of [Sec.
 Janet Napolitano](https://en.wikipedia.org/wiki/Janet_Napolitano).

+In addition to my academic pursuits, I am the Founder and President of [Neural Tangent](https://neuraltangent.com/), a company that uses machine learning to solve problems in the field of humanitarian assistance and disaster response.
+I also provide consulting services in the areas of machine learning, artificial intelligence, edge computing, and remote sensing.

-I co-organize the [Berkeley AI Reseach Climate Initiative](https://ai-climate.berkeley.edu/) with [Colorado Reed](http://people.eecs.berkeley.edu/~cjrd/) and [Medhini Narasimhan](https://medhini.github.io/) which is focused on uniting researchers to work on more meaningful AI x Climate research, and transitioning that work into the field.
-If you are interested in participating, please join the Slack and send me a message!
+I co-organize the [Berkeley AI Reseach Climate Initiative](https://ai-climate.berkeley.edu/) with [Colorado Reed](http://people.eecs.berkeley.edu/~cjrd/) and [Medhini Narasimhan](https://medhini.github.io/), which brings together researchers to work on AI research through the lens of climate change and helps to translate that work into real-world applications.
+If you are interested in participating, please join our Slack group and send me a message.

-I am also the Founder and President of [Neural Tangent](https://neuraltangent.com/), a company aimed at creating ML solutions to humanitarian assistance and disaster response problems.
-I also provide consulting in the space of machine learning, artificial intelligence, edge computing, and remote sensing.

-You can contact me by email at <i>firstlast</i>@berkeley.edu.
-I am currently not looking for undergraduate students to work with, though new opportunities frequently arise.
+If you would like to contact me, you can email me at firstlast@berkeley.edu.
+Please note that I am currently not accepting undergraduate students for research opportunities, although new opportunities may arise in the future.

 ---